Skip to navigation Skip to content

 Requesting an explanation or applying for a formal review of the decision to reject the claim for income support payment and consideration under the family member of a refugee exemption

 Several weeks later, on the advice of a friend, Maria requested an explanation of the decision, which was referred to a Subject Matter Expert (SME).
-Whilst discussing the decision, it was revealed that Maria and her partner were physically separated during a period of armed conflict in their home country.
+While discussing the decision, it was revealed that Maria and Maria's partner were physically separated during a period of armed conflict in their home country.
 Maria's partner was able to gain asylum in Australia in 2013, before gaining Australian citizenship in 2018.
-Following extensive searches through the UNHCR and Red Cross, Maria was located, applied for and granted a visa to come and join her partner in Australia.
+Following extensive searches through the UNHCR and Red Cross, Maria was located, applied for and granted a visa to come and join Maria's partner in Australia.

-Maria remained a family member of her partner throughout the period of forced separation.
-Her partner's documents maintained his hope and belief that Maria would be found alive and would eventually join him in his adopted country.
+Maria remained a family member of Maria's partner throughout the period of forced separation.
+Maria's partner's documents maintained hope and belief that Maria would be found alive and would eventually join Maria's partner in the partner’s adopted country.

 Documents were provided to support Maria's claim, and based on that evidence, it was determined that Maria was exempt from having to satisfy the NARWP.
 Specifically, Maria was exempted from the NARWP due to being a family member of a (former) refugee at the time that person arrived in Australia and at the date of claim.